malkhabir/frontend_recipe/Readme.md

 This folder contains the application's (data) Model classes.

+To illustrate the basic structure of a model, we are going to take a look at the Recipe Model.
+The Recipe model represents a recipe entity in our application.
+It defines various fields that correspond to the attributes of a recipe, such as title, description, preparation time, author, type, and so on.
+Additionally, it specifies associations with other models and sets up a proxy for data communication with the server.
+* Fields -
+The fields property defines the data fields present in the Recipe model.
+Each field is an object with properties like name and type.
+Here is a list of the fields and their descriptions:
+  1. title (type: string): The title of the recipe.
+  2. description (type: string): A brief description of the recipe.
+  3. preparationtime (type: int, sortType: asInt): The time required to prepare the recipe in minutes.
+The sortType: 'asInt' ensures numeric sorting.
+  4. author (type: string): The name of the recipe author.
+  5. type (type: string): The type or category of the recipe.
+  6. recipeId (type: string, persist: false, unique: true, identifier: sequential): The unique identifier of the recipe.
+The persist: false indicates that this field should not be saved to the server.
+The unique: true ensures that each recipe has a unique identifier.
+The identifier: sequential specifies that the identifier should be generated sequentially.
+  7. recipesteps (type: int): The number of steps in the recipe.
+  8. instructions (type: string): Detailed instructions on how to prepare the recipe.
+  9. imagepath (type: string): The path to the image associated with the recipe.
+  10. Calories (type: number): The calorie count of the recipe.
+* Associations -
+The Recipe model has a one-to-many association with the CountryTags model.
+This means that a recipe can be associated with multiple country tags.
+The association is defined using the hasMany property.
+* Proxy -
+The proxy property specifies how the Recipe model communicates with the server to perform CRUD operations (Create, Read, Update, Delete).
+It is set up as an AJAX proxy to interact with the server through JSON data.
+type: 'ajax': Specifies that an AJAX proxy is used for data communication.
+url: 'https://localhost:7270/api/recipe': The URL where the server API for recipes is located.
+reader: Specifies the reader for reading data from the server response.
+In this case, we use a JSON reader.
+writer: Specifies the writer for writing data to the server.
+We set writeAllFields: true to include all fields of the model in the request.
+Overall, the Recipe model provides a structured representation of a recipe and handles data communication with the server using an AJAX proxy.
+This model can be used with stores and views to manage recipe data in our application.

 #### app/view/

 This folder contains the views as well as ViewModels and ViewControllers depending on the